 About

-time spent offline is a documentation of my journey and lessons from years of plugging/unplugging, connecting/disconnecting, learning/unlearning.
-I do not have the answers but if you are interested in my ramblings, every Tuesday I send out five ideas on all things related to spending less time online and (re)discovering the pleasures of the offline world.
+Every Tuesday, I send out five ideas on all things related to spending less time online and (re)discovering the joys of the offline world.

 Below is an outline of the five ideas I share every week: